 Air purifiers have gained traction in recent years due in large part to concerns about indoor air pollution.
 Studies have shown that in most American homes, the indoor air is poorer and more hazardous than the air quality outdoors.
-To help you decide whether or not to buy an air purifier and what type you should get, air quality and heating repair experts have provided answers to some of the most frequently asked questions.
+To help you decide whether or not to buy an air purifier and what type you should get, our indoor air quality experts have provided answers to some of the most frequently asked questions.

 How Does an Air Purifier Work?